-Since they won't allow human waste to be used to fertilize crops for human consumption,
+Since they won't allow human waste to be used to for human consumption,

 why do they allow it to be dumped into our water supplies?
 Don't worry, well just add more chlorine.

-Remember - a unit cannot be called a purifier unless it removes bacteria and virus.
+Remember - a unit cannot be called a purifier unless it and virus.